October 1, 2024

 You definitely don’t need to use a website builder for every domain name you purchase.
 Make sure you forward any additional domain names you register to your primary site and add a secure server to protect your organization.

-The Dot-Com Domain Should Be Your First Choice
+The .com Domain Should Be Your First Choice

-When we talk about long term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex – but domain investing is a legitimate business pursuit, too.
-Domain names hold value and add instant equity to the branding strategy and ownership in the purchase and sale of domains names.
+When we talk about long-term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex – but domain investing is a legitimate business pursuit, too.
+Domain names hold value and add instant equity to the branding strategy and ownership in the purchase and sale of domain names.

 There are hundreds of thousands of prime opportunities to invest in the domain space – and as the last 30 years have shown, the .com is the most credible TLD on the market, both domestically and abroad.
 This holds true if you are buying your domain for your business or to hold and transfer at a later date.

-Whether this is your first domain, or you own many domains, the .com creates easy accessibility for consumers and brands alike.
+Whether this is your first domain or you own many, the .com creates easy accessibility for consumers and brands alike.

 Brand Protection:

-Companies work hard to protect their domain brands, account and marketing tactics.
-They invest millions of dollars and countless resources at building that beach front real estate and maintaining their Internet presence in the world.
-As leaders in the domain space, the NameExperts.com team continues to recommend the .com as the superior domain with considerable upside and long term equity potential.
+Companies work hard to protect their domain brands, accounts and marketing tactics.
+They invest millions of dollars and countless resources at building that beach-front real estate and maintaining their Internet presence in the world.
+As leaders in the domain space, the NameExperts.com team continues to recommend the .com as the superior domain with considerable upside and long-term equity potential.

 Case Study: Tesla.com domain acquisition